-I’ve spent more than my fair share of time searching for a good pair of walking shoes.
+I’ve spent more than my fair share of time searching for the best walking shoes.
 Every time I buy a pair, I almost instantly regret the purchase for one reason or another.
 They’re too wide for my feet, they don’t have enough arch support, they rub on my heels… You name it, I’ve had a pair of shoes that fits the bill.

 That’s why I took so much time and energy creating this post.
-Through all the years of trials – many band-aids later – I’ve finally got a good handle on what makes for the best walking shoes for travel, and I know where to find them.
+Through all the years of trials – many band-aids and blisters later – I’ve finally got a good handle on what makes the best walking shoes for travel, and I know where to find them.

-If you’re in the market for a new pair of walking shoes, make sure you keep reading to find out what the best rated walking shoes are for almost every situation.
+If you’re in the market for a new pair of shoes for travel, make sure you keep reading to find out what the best rated walking shoes are for almost every situation.
 I won’t leave any one hanging.
 If you have wide feet, narrow feet, need extra arch support, are struggling with plantar fasciitis, I’ve got a pair of shoes for you.

 How to Find the Most Comfortable Walking Shoes

 No one shoe is going to fit all.
 There are too many different types of feet out there to be able to please them all with one type or style of shoe.
 So it’s very important when looking for the right pair of walking shoes for you, that you understand your feet and what they want in a shoe.

 The size of your foot is the most important criteria to know before purchasing a shoe.
 I bet it’s been a really long time since you’ve set your foot on one of those foot measurers at the shoe store and seen what your actual size is.
 You’d be amazed to see that your foot can actually change size and shape over the years, whether it be from an injury, pregnancy, or gaining and losing weight.
 It’s important to have your foot measured regularly, so you’re buying the right size shoe.